matthewjmiller/mattmiller/CV.md

 ### Literary Reviews

+Review of Emily Beth Hill, *Marketing and Christian Proclamation in Theological Perspective.* Forthcoming in *Fare Forward.*

 Review of Tom Springer, *The Star in the Sycamore.* Forthcoming in *Front Porch Republic.*

 Review of Matthew Milliner, *The Everlasting People.* Forthcoming in *Front Porch Republic.*